Who We Are

 Acharya Gaylon Ferguson grew up on a farm in strictly segregated East Texas.
-In 1973, Gaylon joined Tail of the Tiger Buddhist Community (now Karme Choling), where he served in many capacities, including Executive Co-Director.
+In 1973, Gaylon joined Tail of the Tiger Buddhist Community (now Karmê Chöling), where he served in many capacities, including Executive Co-Director.
 In 1979, Gaylon journeyed West to serve as teacher-in-residence for the Berkeley Shambhala Center.
-In 1994, he was a Fullbright Fellow to Nigeria and completed a doctoral degree in cultural anthropology at Stanford University.
-Acharya Ferguson teaches widely in Sutrayana and Varayana Seminary programs, and is known forr his gentle, meticulous and penetrating style.
+In 1994, he was a Fulbright Fellow to Nigeria and completed a doctoral degree in cultural anthropology at Stanford University.
+Acharya Ferguson teaches widely in Shambhala programs and assemblies, and is known for his gentle, meticulous, and penetrating style.

 Acharya Arawana Hayashi

 Acharya Arawana Hayashi is the Artistic Director of the Jo Ha Kyu Performance Group in Cambridge, which presents contemporary and Bugaku dance concerts nationally.
-As co-director of Naropa University’s Dance Program from 1975-1980, she was asked by Chogyam Trungpa to study and incorporate Bugaku into the body of Shambhala Arts.
-A senior teacher in the Shambhala Buddhist tradition she has taught dharma art, Buddhism and Shambhala Training at centers around the world and serves on the faculty of the Shambhala Institute for Authentic Leadership.
+As co-director of Naropa University’s Dance Program from 1975-1980, she was asked by Chögyam Trungpa to study and incorporate Bugaku into the body of Shambhala Arts.
+As a senior teacher in the Shambhala Buddhist tradition she has taught dharma art, Buddhism, and Shambhala Training at centers around the world and serves on the faculty of the Shambhala Institute for Authentic Leadership.
 She currently resides near Sky Lake Lodge in the Hudson Valley region of New York.